developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ##### Threat Management - Action Detect Countermeasure Type

-This Managed Configuration allows an Administrator using an EMM to specify the type of a single countermeasure that will be performed to mitigate a detected threat.
+This Managed Configuration allows an Administrator using an EMM to specify the type of a single countermeasure that is performed to mitigate a detected threat.

-- When the value ***FormatSdcard*** is chosen, then the countermeasure to format the removable SD card will be performed when the associated threat is detected.
+- When the value ***FormatSdcard*** is chosen, then the countermeasure to format the removable SD card is performed when the associated threat is detected.

-- When the value ***FactoryReset*** is chosen, then the countermeasure to Factory Reset the device will be performed when the associated threat is detected.
+- When the value ***FactoryReset*** is chosen, then the countermeasure to Factory Reset the device is performed when the associated threat is detected.

-- When the value ***WipeSecureStorageKeys*** is chosen, then the countermeasure to Wipe all encryption keys, deployed via that Managed Configuration group **Security Configuration** will be performed when the associated threat is detected.
+- When the value ***WipeSecureStorageKeys*** is chosen, then the countermeasure to Wipe all encryption keys, deployed via that Managed Configuration group **Security Configuration** is performed when the associated threat is detected.

-- When the value ***LockDevice*** is chosen,  then the countermeasure to lock the device, requiring it to be unlocked by the Device User, will be performed when the associated threat is detected.
+- When the value ***LockDevice*** is chosen,  then the countermeasure to lock the device, requiring it to be unlocked by the Device User, is performed when the associated threat is detected.

-- When the value ***UninstallApplication*** is chosen,  then the countermeasure to Uninstall an application will be performed when the associated threat is detected.
-The additional Managed Configuration **Threat Management - Action Detect Countermeasure Uninstall Package Name** MUST be specified to provide the Android Package Name of the application that will be uninstalled.
+- When the value ***UninstallApplication*** is chosen,  then the countermeasure to Uninstall an application is performed when the associated threat is detected.
+The additional Managed Configuration **Threat Management - Action Detect Countermeasure Uninstall Package Name** MUST be specified to provide the Android Package Name of the application that is uninstalled.

-- When the value ***UnsolicitedAlert*** is chosen,  then the countermeasure to send an unsolicited alert via an Android Intent will be performed when the associated threat is detected.
+- When the value ***UnsolicitedAlert*** is chosen,  then the countermeasure to send an unsolicited alert via an Android Intent is performed when the associated threat is detected.
 The additional Managed Configurations **Threat Management - Action Detect Countermeasure Unsolicited Alert Package Name**, **Threat Management - Action Detect Countermeasure Unsolicited Alert Class**, and **Threat Management - Action Detect Countermeasure Unsolicited Alert Message**  MUST be specified to provide the information needed to deliver the alert.

 ##### Threat Management - Action Detect Countermeasure Uninstall Package Name

-This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name of an application that will be uninstalled as a countermeasure to mitigate a threat when the value ***UninstallApplication*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.
+This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name of an application that is uninstalled as a countermeasure to mitigate a threat when the value ***UninstallApplication*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

 ##### Threat Management - Action Detect Countermeasure Unsolicited Alert Package Name

-This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name of an application that will be sent an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.
+This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name of an application that is sent an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

 ##### Threat Management - Action Detect Countermeasure Unsolicited Alert Class

-This Managed Configuration allows an Administrator using an EMM to specify the Class Name of component within an application that will be sent an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.
+This Managed Configuration allows an Administrator using an EMM to specify the Class Name of component within an application that is sent an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

 ##### Threat Management - Action Detect Countermeasure Unsolicited Alert Message

-This Managed Configuration allows an Administrator using an EMM to specify the string text message that will be sent to a component of an application via an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.
+This Managed Configuration allows an Administrator using an EMM to specify the string text message that is sent to a component of an application via an unsolicited alert to notify it that a threat has been detected as a countermeasure to mitigate a threat when the value ***UnsolicitedAlert*** is chosen for the Managed Configuration **Threat Management - Action Detect Countermeasure Type**.

 ### Threat Management - Action Detect Threat Type MDM Client Removal Package Name

-This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name of the MDM Agent that will be monitored to detect a threat when the value ***MDM Client Removal*** is chosen for the Managed Configuration **Threat Management - Action**.
+This Managed Configuration allows an Administrator using an EMM to specify the Android Package Name of the MDM Agent that is monitored to detect a threat when the value ***MDM Client Removal*** is chosen for the Managed Configuration **Threat Management - Action**.

 ### Threat Management - Action Ignore Threat Type

 This Managed Configuration allows an Administrator using an EMM to specify the type of threat that will NOT be monitored, and hence cannot be detected, when the value ***Ignore*** is chosen for the Managed Configuration**Threat Management - Action**.

-- If the value ***Max Password Attempts*** is chosen, then the Threat Management System will be configured to NOT monitor password entry attempts and hence will never detect the threat of exceeding the maximum number of unsuccessful password entry attempts.
+- If the value ***Max Password Attempts*** is chosen, then the Threat Management System is configured to NOT monitor password entry attempts and hence will never detect the threat of exceeding the maximum number of unsuccessful password entry attempts.

-- If the value ***MDM Client Removal*** is chosen, then the Threat Management System will be configured to NOT monitor the device and detect if a specific Android Package Name is ever uninstalled from the device, and hence will never detect the threat of removal of the MDM Client..
+- If the value ***MDM Client Removal*** is chosen, then the Threat Management System is configured to NOT monitor the device and detect if a specific Android Package Name is ever uninstalled from the device, and hence will never detect the threat of removal of the MDM Client..

-- If the value ***Externally Detected*** is chosen, then the Threat Management System will be configured to NOT listen for indication from an application on the device that can signal a threat and hence no external threats will ever be detected.
+- If the value ***Externally Detected*** is chosen, then the Threat Management System is configured to NOT listen for indication from an application on the device that can signal a threat and hence no external threats will ever be detected.

-- If the value ***Exchange Active Sync Command*** is chosen, then the Threat Management System will be configured NOT to handle a threat detected and signaled by a connection to an Exchange Active Sync Server via an Exchange Active Sync Client on the device and hence such threats will never be detected.
+- If the value ***Exchange Active Sync Command*** is chosen, then the Threat Management System is configured NOT to handle a threat detected and signaled by a connection to an Exchange Active Sync Server via an Exchange Active Sync Client on the device and hence such threats will never be detected.

-- If the value ***Device is Rooted*** is chosen, then the Threat Management System will be configured to NOT monitor the device to see if it has been rooted and hence the threat of the device being rooted will never be detected.
+- If the value ***Device is Rooted*** is chosen, then the Threat Management System is configured to NOT monitor the device to see if it has been rooted and hence the threat of the device being rooted will never be detected.

 ### Threat Management - Periodic Scan